If you find this Belbin information website useful please support the sponsor by using CERT for all your Belbin products and services

-It is edited by Barrie Watson, who is a director of Belbin Associates and CERT Consultancy & Training.
+It is edited by Barrie Watson, who is a director of CERT Consultancy & Training and a former director of Belbin Associates.
 The purpose of the site is to provide free information for people using or planning to use Meredith Belbin's Team Role model and other Belbin tools techniques and philosophies.

 The answers and information provided on this website represent my own personal views and opinions, except where stated otherwise.